High Availability & Global Replication

 Library support

 We would like to build libraries to make this seamless for most application frameworks and runtimes.
-If you have a particular app you’d like to distribute with PostgreSQL, post in our community forums and we’ll write some code for you.
+If you have a particular app you’d like to distribute with PostgreSQL, post in our community forums.

 Consistency model